prody/ProDy/doc/reports/parser_performance_2.rst

    "*v0.8.3*", 0.0114, 0.1331, 1.0926
    "*v0.9*", 0.0041, 0.0412, 0.6422

-Generating a hierarchical is 2.6 times faster on average.
+Generating a hierarchical view is 2.6 times faster on average.

 Python code
 -------------------------------------------------------------------------------